There is no plan here to shock you out of your usual expectation that what you hear in the media is bad news.

 They're all Muslims, but they're different kinds of Muslims that like to kill each other a lot.

-So uh The the way we're putting this constitution together is to give them a framework of politics where they can disagree and debate and not have to kill each other and come up with consensus and run their country, and they want to do that.
+So the way we're putting this constitution together is to give them a framework of politics where they can disagree and debate and not have to kill each other and come up with consensus and run their country.

-And that's why the Shiites and the Sunnis and the Kurds are sitting down at a table and instead of shooting each other, they're putting together a constitution.
+And that's why the Shiites and the Sunnis and the Kurds are sitting down at a table, and instead of shooting each other, they're putting together a constitution.

 That's what George Bush has achieved in Iraq.

-For women and everybody else and for the world too.
+And yes, I'm sorry, it is better than Saddam for women and everybody else and for the world too.